 Before every trip, make sure you and your family are up-to-date on routine immunizations including measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 All visitors should have travel insurance that covers medical expenses.
 A vaccination for Hepatitis A is also recommended.
 Check with your doctor before travel.

 There are two international airports in Costa Rica: Juan Santamaria Airport (SJO) in Alajuela (a suburb of San José) and Daniel Oduber Quirós Airport (LIR) in Liberia.
 From SJO, downtown San José is a short taxi drive.
 Home to LIR, the second busiest international airport in Costa Rica, Liberia provides easy access to the northwestern Guanacaste region.

 Flight time from New York to San José: approximately 5 hours 10 minutes

 Flight time from New York to Liberia: approximately 5 hours 15 minutes

-Costa Rica’s national currency is known as the colón (₡) or colones (plural) and comes in both paper and coin forms.
+The national currency of Costa Rica is known as the colón (₡) or colones (plural) and comes in both paper and coin forms.
 Paper bills range from ₡1,000 to ₡50,000 and coins from ₡5 to ₡500.
 Although the exchange rate fluctuates on a daily basis, it hovers around ₡500 to ₡550 per US dollar.